 Graphene is made of flat sheet(s) formed by a single thickness of carbon atoms.

-It is said to be very light, waterproof, considered chemically inert, transparent, flexible but extremely strong (100 to 300 times stronger than steel) and an excellent conductor of heat and electricity (it is more conductive than copper); its flexible properties are therefore touted as offering multiple possibilities in almost all industrial sectors
+It is said to be very light, waterproof, considered chemically inert, transparent, flexible but extremely strong (100 to 300 times stronger than steel) and an excellent conductor of heat and electricity (it is more conductive than copper); these flexible properties are therefore touted as offering multiple possibilities in almost all industrial sectors

-… what are the realities?
+… but what are the realities?

-Nevertheless, as with other nanomaterials, one should not overlook the gap that may exist between the “promises” of graphene and their realization1See for example :In French :
+Nevertheless, as with other nanomaterials, there may exist a gap between the “promises” of graphene and its actual use1See for example: In French:

 Graphene, the miracle material that could change the face of the world, Les éclaireurs, Canal plus, 25 January 2021